 First, to be able to put a value on any signed item, we need to be sure its authentic, and we can only do that if we have seen it with our own eyes.
 The reason for this is two fold.
 First, most images sent to us are simply not good enough to work with and are often out of focus, blured, too dark etc, and secondly, its not possible to know if an item is actualy signed (it may be printed for instance) or even exists, and there are many unscrupulous people who might ask a dealer for a value on something that is not what it seems to be simply by sending them a scan, then they can try and sell it on by saying that Dealer XYZ said it was worth £500 !

 Then we need to be sure the signature is authentic and not a forgery.
 In some cases this is fairly simple and in others it can take a considerable amount of time, and time is money.

-Which is why we do not offer free valuations on items we have not seen ourselves.
-We do of course offer a valuation and authentication service for any signed item, but we do make a charge for this.
-Values for items can easily be checked by using the advanced search facilty on ebay for sold similar items, but remember, they must be similar items as there is no use comparing your signature on the back of a cigarette packet to a pristine condition 10 x 8 colour image.
+You can easily check values for items by using the advanced search facilty on ebay for sold similar items, but remember, they must be similar items as there is no use comparing your signature on the back of a cigarette packet to a pristine condition 10 x 8 colour image, as the value will differ greatly.
 By going backwards on ebay to find sold items you will get a reasonable feel for what that signature will sell for, as opposed to the often much higher value that many people ask for items, but never sell!

 Copyright.
 Garry King 2017.